7 foods that actually make you more hungry

 MSG

-Monosodium glutamate, also known as MSG, is a flavor enhancer found in things like Chinese food, processed meats, soups, etc. Some research has shown that MSG can cause an increase in appetite.
+Monosodium glutamate, also known as MSG, is a flavor enhancer found in things like Chinese food, processed meats and soups.
+Some research has shown that MSG can cause an increase in appetite.
 When ordering Chinese food, request a meal made without MSG.
 Also, be mindful when shopping and look at ingredients to help cut down on this additive.

 Even healthier-sounding desserts tend to be loaded with sugar.
 Dessert foods break down quickly in our body as glucose, which causes the body to release more insulin.
 When there is a lot of insulin, too much can enter the cells, which can lead to low blood sugar.
-This low blood sugar can leave us feeling hungry not long after eating dessert.
+This low blood sugar can leave you feeling more hungry not long after eating dessert-like foods.

 Related Posts